 CREATE DATABASE sales; CREATE TABLE sales.purchases LOCATION "s3://mys3bucket/mytable";

-Data object owners perform this step in Databricks SQL Analytics.
+Data object owners perform this step in the Databricks SQL query editor.

 Data object owners grant privileges to users or groups by issuing GRANT statements.
 There are several ways to do this depending on the desired complexity of the permissions structure.
 Databricks recommends you use the groups defined in Step 1.

 For each group of users, assign permissions to objects.
 It is common to do this at the database level.
 This could be as simple as an administrator or owner issuing the following command in Databricks SQL:

 GRANT USAGE, SELECT, READ_METADATA ON DATABASE sales TO `analysts`;

 This command gives read access to the

 analystgroup on the